pyeventsourcing/kurrentdbclient/README.md

 reconnect to the new leader.

-The "esdb+discover" URI scheme can be defined in the following way.
+The "kdb+discover" URI scheme can be defined in the following way.

-    esdb-discover-uri = "esdb+discover://" , [ user-info, "@" ] , cluster-domainname, [ ":" , port-number ] , [ "?" , query-string ] ;
+    kdb-discover-uri = "kdb+discover://" , [ user-info, "@" ] , cluster-domainname, [ ":" , port-number ] , [ "?" , query-string ] ;

-In the "esdb+discover" URI scheme, after the optional user info string, there should be a domain name which identifies a cluster of EventStoreDB servers.
+In the "kdb+discover" URI scheme, after the optional user info string, there should be a domain name which identifies a cluster of KurrentDB servers.
 Individual nodes in the cluster should be declared with DNS 'A' records.

 The client will use the cluster domain name with the gRPC library's 'round robin' load balancing strategy to call the Gossip APIs of addresses discovered from DNS 'A' records.
-Information about the EventStoreDB cluster is obtained from the Gossip API.
+Information about the KurrentDB cluster is obtained from the Gossip API.
 A member of the cluster is then selected by the client according to the "node preference" option.
 The client will then close its connection and connect to the selected node without the 'round robin' load balancing strategy.
 If the "node preference" is "leader",